mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/classes/string-methods.md

 ### AdjustStart([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32))

-Adjusts the start of a string.
+Adjust the length of a string to a given value, by padding or truncating the string on the left.

 ```cs
 AdjustStart(String charStr, Int32 length);